ozmoroz/react-purecomponent/README.md

-# react-functional-vs-class-based-components
+# react-purecomponent
-This project demonstrates the difference between functional and class-based React components.
+This project demonstrates the difference between ordinary class-based React components and PureComponent.

 To run this project in browser:
 1. `npm install`